Laying the Foundation for the Future of Retreat Practice at Drupdey Pelchen Khang

 The Winter Art Camp opened its doors from December 15-17, 2024 at the Sangchen Ogyen Tsuklag Monastery, welcoming an enthusiastic group of young participants aged 7 to 15.
 Designed to be more than just an art retreat, the program promises a transformative three-day journey by weaving Buddhist values into creative expression.

+Through stories, discussions, and guided reflections, participants are introduced to essential Buddhist principles like compassion, mindfulness, and self-awareness.
+These values not only enrich their creative processes but also equip them with tools for leading a meaningful, harmonious life.
 From self-discovery to inspiration, the camp highlights how art can connect us to deeper truths and encourage personal growth.
 Campers are learning that art is not just about creating—it’s about understanding oneself and the world through a different lens.

 The Sacred Tsok Offering at Sangchen Ogyen Tsuklag Monastery in Trongsa